 Martin Bruce Bayer (1935-) was born in Empangeni, South Africa.
-He worked as a curator of the Karoo Botanical Garden in Worcester and later a research ecologist with the Dept. of Agriculture (South Africa).
-H. bayeri, formerly known as H. “uniondalensis”, was named for him in honor of his work on Haworthia.
+He worked as a curator of the Karoo Botanical Garden in Worcester and later a research ecologist with the Dept. of Agriculture.
+H. bayeri, formerly known as H. ‘uniondalensis’, was after for him.

 Bayer’s time at the Karoo Garden allowed him to work extensively on Haworthias, many of which were from Smith‘s collection.
-Bayer authored the first book Haworthia Handbook in 1973.
+He published the first book Haworthia Handbook in 1973.
 He recognized and extended Uitewaal‘s division of the genus based on floral characteristics, creating 3 subgenera: Haworthia, Hexangulares, and Robustipedunculatae.
-His work on Haworthia continued, and had since published The New Haworthia handbook (1982), Haworthia revisited (1999) and Haworthia update Vol. 1-8 (2002-2012).
-Bayer reduced the number of Haworthia species dramatically, and most of his classifications are still used to this day.
+Bayer had since published The New Haworthia handbook (1982), Haworthia revisited (1999) and Haworthia Update.
+Vol. 1-8 (2002-2012).
+He reduced the number of Haworthia species dramatically, and most of his species are still recognized to this day.